-High-quality sequences of text-dependent questions are prevalent in the materials and build to a deep understanding of the knowledge and central ideas of the text.
+High-quality sequences of text-dependent questions designed for comprehension are prevalent in the materials, whether designed to be read aloud or accessed by students directly, and build to a deep understanding of the knowledge and central ideas of the text (including those selected for reading aloud).

-What to look for: The prevalence of a set of coherent question sequences that direct students to draw evidence from the text.
+What to look for: The prevalence of a set of coherent question sequences in materials designed for comprehension that direct students to draw evidence from the text, with particular attention to read aloud texts.
 Look for materials that include:

-- Relatively simple questions requiring attention to specific words, details, events, ideas, and arguments and then move on to explore the impact of those specifics on the text as a whole. - Questions that move beyond what is directly stated to require students to make nontrivial inferences based on evidence in the text. - Questions that attend to the particular ideas and details that illuminate each text. - Questions that linger over phrases and sentences key to comprehension. - Questions that support students' ability to address a culminating task focused on the central idea(s) of the text. - Questions that focus on significant parts of a text and do not skip over opportunities to deepen understanding (for example, because they don't fit the lesson's identified focus standards).
+- Relatively simple questions requiring attention to specific words, details, events, ideas, and arguments and then move on to explore the impact of those specifics on the text as a whole. - Questions that move beyond what is directly stated to require students to make nontrivial inferences based on evidence in the text - Questions that attend to the particular ideas and details that illuminate each text. - Questions that linger over phrases and sentences key to comprehension. - Questions that support students' ability to address a culminating task focused on the central idea(s) of the text. - Questions that focus on significant parts of a text and do not skip over opportunities to deepen understanding (for example, because they don't fit the lesson's identified focus standards).